hanatos/vkdt/doc/howto/colour-display/readme.md

 ## gui
 all gui colours need to be given in rec2020 tristimulus values.
-`gui/render.cc` has a function to convert user/theme supplied srgb values to linear rec2020.

 ## thumbnails
 bc1 thumbnails are stored in gamma/sRGB. they are loaded as